Home / IB DP Biology- C1.2 Cell respiration- IB Style Questions For SL Paper 1A

 Explanation:

-• During respiration, seeds absorb oxygen and release carbon dioxide.
+• During respiration, the seeds absorb oxygen and release carbon dioxide.

-• If CO₂ accumulates, it would counteract the volume change caused by O₂ absorption, making measurements inaccurate.
+• If CO₂ remains in the chamber, it would counteract the volume decrease caused by O₂ absorption, making the oil-drop movement inaccurate.

-• Chemical X (often sodium hydroxide or potassium hydroxide) is used to absorb the carbon dioxide.
+• Chemical X (commonly sodium hydroxide or potassium hydroxide) is used to absorb the carbon dioxide.

-• This ensures that the only gas change observed is the decrease in oxygen, allowing accurate measurement of oxygen consumption (shown by movement of the oil drop toward the seeds).
+• This ensures that the only gas change is the loss of oxygen, allowing accurate measurement of oxygen uptake (shown by movement of the oil drop toward the seeds).

 Options Evaluation:

-A. Incorrect – Seeds do not release oxygen during respiration; they absorb it.
+A. Incorrect – Seeds do not release oxygen; they absorb it during respiration.

-B. Correct – X absorbs CO₂, so the O₂ absorbed by the seeds can be measured properly.
+B. Correct – Removing CO₂ ensures that the oxygen absorbed by seeds is measured properly.

-C. Incorrect – X absorbs CO₂, not oxygen.
+C. Incorrect – Chemical X absorbs CO₂, not oxygen.

 Question